perladvent/perldotcom/content/article/how-to-become-cpan-contributor-part-2.md

 There is an easy solution to this problem: just add `[MetaJSON]` to the dist.ini file, and Dist::Zilla will generate it during the build process.

-Sometimes I have come across distributions using [Module::Build]({{<mcpan "Module::Build" >}}) or [Module::Install]({{<mcpan "Module::Install" >}}) as the build script and missing the META.json.
-In these cases I've had no luck at all creating the META.json.
-I would love to know if there is any way to generate a META.json using either of the above distribution builders - maybe they need a patch?

 ### Missing a minimum Perl version